 Twenty-six years.
 Prior to that in Pitt Meadows.

 What experience do you have in Public Education?

-Serving as a Trustee - I have had the privilege of serving as a trustee and Chair of the Board of Education from 2011 to the present time.
+Serving as a Trustee – I have had the privilege of serving as a trustee from 2011 to the present time.
+I served as Board Chair from 2011 to 2018 and stepped down as chair following a term limit policy established in my first term of office.
 Key accomplishments of the Board during the past term include:

-- developing and completing two updates to the "Roadmap to Excellence", a strategic plan which is bringing alignment to the system and a focus on student achievement
+- developing and completing 2 updates to the “Roadmap to Excellence”, a strategic plan which is bringing alignment to the system and a focus on student achievement

 - updating and developing over 60 School District policies which address subjects such as board governance, financial management, safe and caring schools and the use of technology and social media.